 We recommend adding 1-2 of liquid nutrients to your plant’s water every month.
 If you see a new leaf or flower forming, you should add an additional drop of nutrients to further encourage and support new growth.

-The key to maintaining that beautiful hue in your Anthurium is bright, indirect lighting!
+The key to maintaining that beautiful hue in your Anthurium is bright, indirect light!
 The more indirect sunlight they receive, the more your Anthurium will bloom.

-They are pretty durable plants and can tolerate low light for a while.
-But, these conditions are not recommended since Anthurium does tend to slow growth and produce smaller flowers.
+Most plants are pretty durable and can tolerate low light for a while, making them great indoor plants.
+But, these conditions are not recommended since Anthurium does tend to slow growth and produce fewer flowers.
 On the flip side, don't place your plant in too much sunlight because that can dry out your plant and lead to leaf burns.

-Anthurium loves warm temperatures (70-90 degrees Fahrenheit).
+Anthurium grows great in warm temperatures (70-90 degrees Fahrenheit).
 Don't worry, these plants are highly adaptive and can grow in typical household temperatures.
 A general rule of thumb we like to follow is that if you are comfortable, then they will be comfortable too!

 Stay away from extremes (anything below 50 degrees Fahrenheit or above 100 degrees Fahrenheit) because that can lead to health complications and slow plant growth.